nasa/astrobee_gds/docs/plan_editor_tab.md

 # Plan Editor tab #

+The Plan Editor tab  allows you to create or edit a .fplan file to send to Astrobee.
+In the upper left the Plan Editor shows a table view of the Plan you are editing (`gov.nasa.arc.verve.freeflyer.workbench.parts.planeditor.PlanEditorPart`).
+On the right is a 3d view (`gov.nasa.arc.verve.freeflyer.workbench.parts.liveTelemetryView.PlanEditor3dView`).
+The section in the lower left shows a widget that corresponds to the Plan element that is selected in the Plan Editor.
+All the widgets are subclasses of `gov.nasa.ensemble.ui.databinding.widgets.AbstractDatabindingWidget`.
+When the Plan name is selected, the `gov.nasa.arc.verve.freeflyer.workbench.widget.FreeFlyerPlanWidget` shows.
+When you select a Station, `StationAndPointWidget` shows, and when you select a Segment, `gov.nasa.arc.irg.plan.ui.widget.SegmentWidget` shows.
+The other widgets, which are for commands, are all in the `gov.nasa.arc.verve.freeflyer.workbench.widget` package.

 ## Create a Plan ##
 * From the Plan Editor Tab, go to File -> New Plan
   * Known bug: If you are on a Mac and the top menu bar does not say "FreeFlyer OCU", click on another